neeels/qt5-udp-trial/README.md

 # qt5-udp-trial
 A quick trial in Qt5, from hello world to bouncing UDP datagrams.
+None of these programs use a GUI.
+Some use a plain main loop, others use Qt's QApplicationCore event loop.

+To learn what each program is about, read the top comment in each subdir's 'main.cpp'.

 Usually, you would just run 'make' in one of the subdirs.
 But at first, there are only qmake \*.pro files available.